eligrey/mumbl/README.md

      be played using mumbl.
    * Make the demo mumbl-powered music player (it will be renamed "mumblr") portable and reusable.
-     * Remove jQuery dependancy from mumblr.
+     * Remove jQuery dependency from mumblr.
-     * Add a shuffle button to mumblr.
-     * Maybe make the track title display scroll (maybe using a `<marquee>`) when it overflows.
+     * Maybe make the track title display scroll (maybe using a &lt;marquee&gt;) when it overflows.
  * Version 0.2
    * Full compatability with every major browser.
  * The distant future
-   * Create a simplified flash audio backend for mumbl that integrates much more nicely and has a smaller file size than SoundManager2.
+   * Create a simplified flash audio back-end for mumbl that integrates much more nicely and has a smaller file size than SoundManager2.